Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 ## Quality Profiles

-TO DO

-A Quality Profile is a ...

 A Quality Profile supports the requirement to:

 - associate data with a set of documented, objective  data quality metrics and statistics
 - support user-defined or domain-specific data quality metrics and statistics
 - compare data quality measures and statistics across data resources

+A Quality Profile is... @todo

 A Quality Profile contains: